Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Introduction

 \section{Introduction}

-Ideally, AI systems should be adaptive to ever-changing environments—where the data are continuously observed.
+Ideally, AI systems should be adaptive to changing environments, where the data are continuously observed.
 The AI models should be capable of learning concepts from new data while maintaining the ability to recognize the old ones.
 In practice, AI systems often have constrained memory budgets, because of which most of the historical data must be abandoned.
-However, deep AI models suffer from catastrophic forgetting when continuously updated using new data and limited historical data, as previous knowledge can be overridden by the new information \cite{CF, CM}.
-To study how to overcome catastrophic forgetting, the class-incremental learning (CIL) protocol \cite{iCaRL} was established.
-CIL assumes training samples from various classes are introduced to the model in phases, with previous data largely discarded from memory.
+However, deep AI models suffer from catastrophic forgetting when updated by abundant new data and limited historical data, as previous knowledge can be overridden by new information \citep{CF, CM}.
+To study how to overcome catastrophic forgetting, the class-incremental learning~(CIL) protocol \citep{iCaRL} is established.
+CIL assumes training samples from various classes are introduced to the model in phases, with previous data mostly discarded from memory.

-CIL has experienced significant advancements over the years \cite{EWC, SynapticIntelligence, Synapses, RiemannianWalk, MomentMatching, Lifelong, DER, FOSTER, MEMO, Dualnet, ZhangLCYLZ23, 0001SV023, 0001LSS23}.
-Among these, replay-based methods \cite{iCaRL,LUCIR,AANets,RMM,DER,Mnemonics} stand out in terms of performance by employing a memory buffer to store a limited number of representative samples (\ie, exemplars) from former classes.
+CIL has enjoyed significant advancements \citep{EWC, SynapticIntelligence, Synapses, RiemannianWalk, MomentMatching, Lifelong, DER, FOSTER, MEMO, Dualnet}, among which replay-based methods \citep{iCaRL,LUCIR,AANets,RMM,DER,Mnemonics} stand out in terms of performance by employing a memory buffer to store a limited number of representative samples (i.e., exemplars) from former classes.
 During subsequent learning phases, these exemplars are revisited to help retain previously learned knowledge.

-Although replay-based methods demonstrate notable effectiveness, they encounter two main issues.
-Firstly, the exemplar set is much smaller compared to new training data, resulting in a significant imbalance between the new and old classes.
-Secondly, the poor diversity of the exemplar set compared to the original training set can induce overfitting.
+Although replay-based methods demonstrate notable effectiveness, they are still restricted by two main drawbacks.
+Firstly, since the exemplar set is much smaller compared to the new training data, the model is biased towards the new classes.
+Secondly, the poor exemplar diversity leads to overfitting on old classes.
+These two issues are essentially incurred by the lack of quantity and diversity of exemplars, respectively.
+Therefore, by tackling these two problems, all replay-based CIL methods can potentially be enhanced.